 Africa House is the intellectual center for NYU students and faculty who are studying Africa and its diaspora.
 It is also a meeting place for people in the New York City metropolitan area who have a personal or professional interest in Africa and its diaspora, providing a venue for visiting African dignitaries, leaders, cultural figures, and academics who are visiting the city.
 Additionally, it is the administrative home for many of the University's academic initiatives on the study of Africa.

-The mission of the Center is to provide the Stern School of Business, the wider NYU community, and the public with information and analysis of the Japanese economy, U.S.-Japan economic relations, and broader East Asian economic issues.
+The mission of the Center for Japan-U.S. Business and Economic Studies is to provide the Stern School of Business, the wider NYU community, and the public with information and analysis of the Japanese economy, U.S.-Japan economic relations, and broader East Asian economic issues.
 The Center sponsors conferences, panel discussions, and individual speakers on these topics during the academic year, and also supports academic research.

 CSGS facilitates a broad interdisciplinary investigation of gender and sexuality as keys to understanding human experience.
 CSGS organizes events throughout the academic year, including seminars, panel discussions, film screenings, and conferences.